vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

   - "Game Development"
   - "Web Development"
   - "Javascript"
-  - "Node.js"
   - "For Beginners"
-description: A deep dive into an example open-source .io game.
+description: A deep dive into the client-side Javascript of a .io game.
 prev: "/blog/intro-to-neural-networks/"
 next: "/blog/gini-impurity/"
 discussLinkTwitter: